Exponential decay for the near-critical scaling limit of the planar Ising model: Introduction

-The analysis of Theorems \ref{thm1} and \ref{thmmain} is first done for large $h$, in Section \ref{seclargeh} after reviewing in Section \ref{secpre} the FK random cluster representation for the Ising model and discussing two different couplings of FK and Ising variables relevant when $h>0$.
-The heart of that analysis consists of the first three lemmas in that section, which concern circuits of vertices in an annulus created by ``necklaces'' of touching FK-open clusters containing sufficiently many vertices.
-For large $h$, with high probability, a necklace and its circuit will have all $+1$ spin values.
+The analysis of Theorem \ref{thm1} is done in Section \ref{seclargeh} after reviewing in Section \ref{secpre} the FK random cluster representation for the Ising model and discussing couplings of FK and Ising variables relevant when $h>0$.
+The heart of that analysis consists of the first five lemmas in that section, which concern circuits of vertices in an annulus created by ``necklaces'' of touching FK-open clusters containing sufficiently many vertices.
+For large $h$, with high probability, a necklace and its circuit will have all $+1$ spin values; this will also be true for small $h$ by changing the scale of the boxes used in the argument.
 Correlations will then only occur between regions of $a\mathbb{Z}^2$ that are connected within the complement of a strongly supercritical infinite percolation cluster.
-The proof relies on continuum results concerning coupled conformal loop (CLE$_{16/3}$) and measure ensembles.
+The proof relies on continuum results concerning coupled conformal loop and measure ensembles, denoted CLE and CME respectively.
 Indeed, a main contribution of this paper is a demonstration of the utility of such coupled loop and measure ensembles.
 Relevant CLE$_{\kappa}$ results are in \cite{She09}, \cite{SW12}, \cite{MSW16}.
-Conformal measure ensembles and their coupling to CLE$_{\kappa}$ were proposed in \cite{CN09} and carried out in \cite{CCK17} for $\kappa=6$ and $16/3$.
+CME$_{\kappa}$ and its coupling to CLE$_{\kappa}$ was proposed in \cite{CN09} and carried out in \cite{CCK17} for $\kappa=6$ and $16/3$.
 It may be worth noting, as was mentioned in \cite{CN09}, that, in addition to their utility for near-critical models, measure ensembles may be more extendable than loop ensembles to scaling limits in dimensions $d>2$, but that issue goes well beyond the scope of this paper.
-In Section \ref{secsmallh}, the case of small $h$ on the lattice is treated, while in Sections \ref{seccon} and \ref{secscl} the continuum field $\Phi^h$ is treated, including conformal mapping properties.
-Finally, in Section \ref{secupper}, using reflection-positivity methods, we give a proof of Theorem~\ref{thmupper}, which provides an upper bound for the mass gap (inverse correlation length) matching the lower bound given in Corollary~\ref{cor1}.
+In Section \ref{seccon} the continuum field $\Phi^h$ is studied, including conformal mapping properties.
+In Appendix \upperRomannumeral{1}, we state some of the key ingredients used as building blocks for our results.

+In Appendix \upperRomannumeral{2}, we give a proof of Theorem \ref{thmupper} using reflection-positivity methods.
+This provides an upper bound for the mass gap (the inverse correlation length) matching the lower bound of Corollary \ref{cor1}.
+At the time the first version of this paper was written and posted (July, 2017), there was no proof of an upper bound based on FK methods; that changed a bit later with the proof presented in \cite{CJN19}.
+Accordingly, we have now placed the original, and much shorter, proof based on refection positivity in Appendix \upperRomannumeral{2}.